bhavyarana/bhavyarana/README.md

 <h3 align="center">A passionate Frontend Developer from India</h3>
 <img align="right" alt="coding" width="400" src="https://i.giphy.com/media/zhYSVCirREeIZtONCI/200.gif">

-- 🌱 I’m currently learning React.js , Next.js and TypeScript
+- 🌱 I’m currently working on React.js and learning Next.js and TypeScript

 - 👨‍💻 All of my projects are available at [under-construction](under-construction)